Graveyard of Empires - Chapter 2

 "Jack.
 Jack Lane.
 I'm the pilot."

-“I think that last detail was implied.”
+"I think that last part is implied."

 Jack didn't seem to have a good answer.